RevsonV/pipeline_elt_nova_drive_motors/README.md

 ## 📄 License

-This project is not open for public contribution.
+This project is not open for public contribution once it is part of a bootcamp.

 ---

 ## 🙌 Acknowledgements

+- Prof. Fernando Amaral
 - dbt Labs
 - Google Cloud Platform
 - Apache Airflow